-- Objects around us are made of a large variety of materials. - Based on their properties, we use different materials for different purposes. - Some materials such as glass are transparent, some materials such as wood are opaque and materials like oily paper are translucent. - Materials can exist in three states; as solids, liquids and gases. - Some materials sink in water and some materials can float on water. - Some materials are soluble in water and some materials are insoluble in water. - Materials are grouped on the basis of similarities and differences in their properties.
+- Some materials such as glass are transparent, some materials such as wood are opaque and materials like oily paper are translucent. - Materials can exist in three important states; as solids, liquids and gases. - Some materials sink in water and some materials can float on water. - Some materials are soluble in water and some materials are insoluble in water. - Materials are grouped together on the basis of similarities and differences in their properties.